-CUATRO INSTANTES (Four Instants) was composed in 2005 and revised in 2015 and 2018.
+CUATRO INSTANTES (Four Instants) was first composed in 2005 but revised in 2018.
 Each one of its four movements is connected to a short fragment of text by Mexican renowned author Octavio Paz, and every fragment contains the word instant in it.
 The first talks about transformation – how something can show itself in different guises, sometimes calm, other times explosive.
 The second fragment describes an inner search, and the music tries to express how a cyclical idea builds up and develops around itself, like some sort of snowball-effect.
 The third fragment juxtaposes the ideas of movement and stasis – one can hear an ostinato throughout that is constantly enveloped by a dancing motif.
 The last movement is the most meditative of all.
 It is marked Lento e sempre poco rallentando, and besides being a concluding after-thought for the previous three movements, it tries to express the idea explored in its corresponding text of timeless eternity.